nomadyus/dotfiles/README.md

 ```

 #### 2.4 Git History
 Sometimes there will be an *urgent* need to rewrite the history that has already been pushed to origin.
-This ca be done with the following steps that was obtained from this Stack Overflow [issue](https://stackoverflow.com/questions/3042437/change-commit-author-at-one-specific-commit):
+This can be done with the following steps that was obtained from this Stack Overflow [issue](https://stackoverflow.com/questions/3042437/change-commit-author-at-one-specific-commit):
 1. Checkout the commit to be updated:
 ```
   git checkout OLD_COMMIT_HASH
 ```
 2. Make the changes to the commit using `git commit --amend`.
 With this command you can change even the *Author* of the commit with the `--author` parameter.
-After this command you should get a new commit hash (NEW_COMMIT_HASH) identifying the introduced changes.
+After this command you should get a new commit hash (NEW_COMMIT_HASH) identifying the introduced changes into the branch.
 3. Checkout to the main branch with `git checkout`
 4. Replace the old commit with the amended commit:
 ```